 Reconciliation agreements are post-nuptial agreements which serve to reverse the actions of a separation agreement or filing for divorce.
 New Jersey Family Courts view reconciliation agreements favorably as it is the position of the courts that marriages should be mended when possible.

 The reconciliation agreement attorneys of Jacobs Berger take pride in serving married couples from our local Morris County communities including Morristown, Madison, Randolph, Denville, Florham Park, Morris Plains, Tewksbury, and across all of Northern New Jersey.
 Our firm views each family law case we take as an opportunity to help lay the foundation for our clients’ futures.
 For those wishing to reconcile after filing for divorce or signing a separation agreement, we will strive to clear up the legal red tape so you can move on with your marriage.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified divorce and family law attorneys regarding your potential reconciliation agreement and to learn more about how we can best serve your needs.
+Call our office today for a strategic planning session with one of our qualified divorce and family law attorneys regarding your potential reconciliation agreement and to learn more about how we can best serve your needs.

 What Is a Reconciliation Agreement?

 Reconciliation agreements are official agreements between spouses that they no longer wish to seek a divorce or dissolution.
 While many reconciliation agreements come on the heels of formal legal filings including filing for divorce or filing for separation, this is not always the case.
 Some couples have merely discussed divorce or perhaps a spouse has outright stated that they intend to file for divorce.
 Within the context of these agreements, terms may be included which address financial and other practical considerations if the couple should eventually divorce.